Data handling with Pandas![link image 69](/icons/link.svg)

 7. Operations on DataFrames![link image 103](/icons/link.svg)

-You can perform operations on DataFrame
+Operations can be performed on DataFrame

-s just as you could with Numpy
+s just as they can with Numpy.

 diccionario = {